yanjunkai/RoeAI_Video_Search/README.md

 │   ├── urls.py              # Main URL routing for the project, which includes routing to the `backend` app's URLs │
-├── manage.py                # Django management script to run commands like runserver, makemigrations, migrate └── requirements.txt         # Project dependencies, including Django, DRF, and other libraries
+├── manage.py                # Django management script to run commands like runserver, makemigrations, migrate

 ```